 Highly sensitive people may become shy when they are experiencing negative emotions due to having experienced an unfortunate event or difficult childhood, although most highly sensitive people are not shy.
 A person can be both highly sensitive and shy, or just highly sensitive.

-The highly sensitive trait may also co-occur with Sexual and Gender Identity Disorders, Sleep Disorders, Adjustment Disorders, and Eating Disorders.
+The highly sensitive trait may also co-occur with Substance Use Disorders, Sexual and Gender Identity Disorders, Sleep Disorders, Adjustment Disorders, and Eating Disorders.

 Disclaimer: the information on this site is not intended as a substitute for professional medical advice.